God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 I heard this from a mega-church pastor who is now promoting his book about living blessed, on global TV.
 He said (paraphrased), “Thou shalt not steal, commit adultery or covet are all valid in the New.”
 See?
 All kinds of laws are brought forward into the New.

 Reply: The commands that are carried forward into the New are moral laws, not rituals or taxes.
 Notice how the pastor did not say, “Thou shalt keep the Sabbath” is required today, even though it was the fourth commandment in the Ten Commandments.
+(Now he is promoting his book about the Sabbath.)
 Why not?
 The New Testament abrogates it (see the previous point).
 Why?
 Because it is a ritual, much like the law of the tithe is a tax to pay for the rituals in the obsolete temple.
 And the details of rituals are not brought forward to the New.
 No wonder the post-Pentecost authors of the New Covenant Scriptures never bring the tithe forward into the church.
-Moral laws are brought forward, but not rituals and the tax that paid for them.
+Moral laws are brought forward, but not rituals and the taxes that paid for them.

 11. But Malachi said that not paying the tithe is robbing God, and robbing violates a timeless, universal moral law.